TrueFiEng/useDApp/docs/internal/styledguide.md

 ### Writing JSDocs

 All public symbols must have JSDoc documentation.
 It should be written in full sentences with proper punctuation.
+Prefer to add newlines after sentences so that lines don't get too long.

 - Use `@public` to mark public APIs.
 - Use `@deprecated` to mark deprecated APIs.